WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/WiseGuru's CCNA Definitions.md

 ##### Cyber Monday Sale
 For an unlimited time, everything on this site is *Free*!
 Just take a deep breath, smile, and keep studying.
 You've got this :)

-I've just added a [[CCNA/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through\|Subnetting Walk-through]]; if you're uncomfortable with Subnetting, give it a look!
+>I've just added a [[CCNA/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through\|Subnetting Walk-through]]; if you're uncomfortable with **Subnetting**, give it a look!
 I'd love to hear any feedback.

 If you're struggling with a topic, or if there's an area that would help *you* in particular (*yes, you*) study, please let me know!
 Hit me up through this [Google Forms Survey](https://forms.gle/HmYY8zjdgzJQFiWr5), by submitting an [issue on GitHub](https://github.com/WiseGuru/ccna-definitions-vault/issues/new), or [ping me on Reddit (u/WiseGuruToTheMax)](https://www.reddit.com/user/WiseGuruToTheMax).